QloudNetwork/qloud-integrations/qloud-express/README.md

 app.use(qloud({secret: "insert-qloud-secret-here"}));
 ```

+The `secret` is the secret key that you can find in the [Qloud Console Dashboard](https://console.qloud.network),
+respectively, in the [DevAuth environment](https://docs.qloud.network/local-development/) it's fixed
+to `00000000000000000000000000000000`.

 If the user is authenticated, the data from the [JWT token](https://docs.qloud.network/architecture/jwt) will be
 available in the `auth` property of the request: